 - Swipe down from the iPad's top bezel to invoke Notification Center (or turn the iPad on to view the Lock screen).

 - Swipe right to see the Widgets screen.

-How to check the battery level of the second-generation Apple Pencil
+How to check the Apple Pencil (second generation) battery level

 The second-generation Apple Pencil is even easier to check.
 You can follow the steps above for the first-generation Apple Pencil, or you can simply place it on the magnetic charging strip on the iPad Pro (or remove and then place it back down again if it's currently connected to the magnetic charging strip).
 A notification will pop up, telling you your current battery percentage.

 How to charge Apple Pencil

 When your Apple Pencil hits 20%, 10%, and 5%, respectively, it will give you a charge warning (you can also check your current battery status at any time by bringing up Notification Center).